AUSL

 2024 Championship Season: Jacobsen finished in 26th place with 1,176 leaderboard points, including 980 win points, 156 stat points, and 40 MVP points.
 She earned a starting assignment in 10 of 13 games.
 Over the course of the season, she compiled a .237 batting average, registering nine hits in 38 at-bats.
 Jacobsen tied for second in the league with five doubles and drove in four runs while being hit by a pitch twice.
 She closed the season strong, collecting at least one hit in five of her final seven games, including a two-hit effort against Team Ocasio on August 25.
 Jacobsen also posted a 2-for-4 showing against Team McQuillin on August 3, scoring two runs.
 She registered a double in three consecutive games from August 12-17.
 Her best performance came on August 12 against Team McQuillin, when she accumulated a season-high 160 leaderboard points.
 She posted a total of eight games with 100 or more leaderboard points during the season.

 2023 Championship Season: Jacobsen, a talented rookie, earned 19th place in the league standings with 1,308 leaderboard points.
 She was one of three rookies to claim Athletes Unlimited Pro Softball All-Defensive Team plaudits.
 Jacobsen earned a starting assignment in 14 of 15 games and tallied seven hits, including three doubles and two home runs, while driving in three runs.
 She also drew five walks.
-Jacobsen earned her first Game MVP award of her Athletes Unlimited career against Team Garcia with MVP 1 distinction.
+Jacobsen earned the first Game MVP award of her Athletes Unlimited career against Team Garcia with MVP 1 distinction.
 She went 2-for-5 with a double and the first home run of her professional career, collecting a season-high 210 leaderboard points.
 Additionally, Jacobsen belted a home run against Team Urtez on August 19.
 She hit safely in five of her final seven games and registered nine games with 100 or more leaderboard points, including her final six outings in a row.

 Other Professional Experience: Jacobsen was selected as the No. 20 overall pick in the 2023 Women’s Professional Fastpitch Draft by the USSSA Pride.